WV-design/Trinity-toolhead/README.md

 ## Print Settings:
-* Layer height: anything between 0.2mm is tested, smaller should also be fine
+* Layer height: The apex clips and belt clamp should be printed at 0.1mm!For the body anything between 0.1 and 0.2mm should work fine.
 * Wall count: 6- only walls
 * Top/bottom layers: ~ 5
 * Infill: shouldnt really matter because of the walls and top layers